HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 Grantees talked about how their first instinct would be to validate and manage their flat files prior to using our system.
 Grantees viewed our system's purpose as a submission tool rather than validation.

 - Re: Concept Prototype: "since I've already looked at the data I've already corrected the data, everything should be good to go.
 I'm pulling the file over here to submit it.
 I mean, to me the next step should be just to end it"
 - Re: Concept Prototype "I would investigate the source of the problem, whether it was a goofy entry by a county worker entering data access or some other thing.
-And that I would probably make the change, do the fix within my datamart"
+And that I would probably make the change, do the fix within my data-mart"

 One participant we spoke to carries out the responsibility of submitting the final year-end data to ACF leading up to the reporting deadline.
 This involved assembling a single flat file by copying and pasting the entirety of flat files into a blank text file to combine them into a single one.